 Using ratio analysis and performing benchmarking analysis can only help you plan for the future by providing you with valuable insight into your organization’s financial health.
 The calculations are simple, and the information is already available, it’s just a matter of doing the math and evaluating the results.
 If you would like help in implementing ratio analysis and benchmarking for your organization, don’t hesitate to contact the professionals at TDT CPAs and Advisors, P.C.
 We are here to help!

-Dan Montgomery, CPA, and Manager at TDT, discusses 3 key financial ratios that every nonprofit organization should know.
+Dan Montgomery, CPA, and Partner at TDT, discusses 3 key financial ratios that every nonprofit organization should know.
 With more than twelve years of experience, Dan specializes in audits of nonprofits, governmental entities, and employee benefit plans.
-Dan is a member of the American Institute of Certified Public Accountants and the Iowa Society of CPAs and serves nonprofit clients across all nine TDT office locations.
+Dan is a member of the American Institute of Certified Public Accountants and the Iowa Society of CPAs and serves nonprofit clients across all eight TDT office locations.